fabrikschleichach/BEXIS2_Documents/Manuals/Upload Data/Manual.md

 #### 4.3.3 Specify Dataset

 Select a dataset from the dropdown list (if it is not preselected).
-Click on Next.
+Click on _Next_.

 ![Specify_Dataset](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Upload%20Data/Images/Specify_Dataset.PNG)